WPISoftEng/CS3733-Starter-Code/README.md

-To assemble a jar file for your project, run the "distZip" gradle task, either through IntelliJ or by doing `gradle distZip` on a terminal.
+To assemble a jar file for your project, run the "shadowJar" gradle task, either through IntelliJ or by doing `gradle shadowJar` on a terminal.
 Gradle will automatically download all dependencies needed to compile your zip file, which will be stored in the build/distributions folder.

 Make sure to edit the main class attribute the build.gradle file, you'll need to change it in order to obtain